bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

         └── reverse-string-spec.js
         └── dog-spec.js

-Let's now set up our `dog-spec.js` file.
-For this example we'll get experience using another assertion library named [`Chai`](https://www.chaijs.com/).
-As you'll soon see, the Chai library comes with a lot more built-in more functionality than Node's `Assert` module.
+Let’s now set up our `dog-spec.js` file.
+For this example we’ll get experience using another assertion library named [`Chai`](https://www.chaijs.com/).
+As you’ll soon see, the Chai library comes with a lot more built-in more functionality than Node’s `Assert` module.

-Now since `Chai` is another external library we'll need to import it in order to use it.
+Now since `Chai` is another external library we’ll need to import it in order to use it.
 We need to run a few commands to first create a `package.json` and then we can import the `chai` library.
 Start off by running `npm init --y` in the top level directory (`testing-demo`) to create a `package.json` file.
 After that is finished you can import the `Chai` library by running `npm install chai`.

 Here is what that will look like in your terminal: